BCurbo/datasciencecoursera/README.md

 author: Bruce Curbo								Date: 2/20/2015

-this script prepares accelerometer data for future analysis.
+This script prepares accelerometer data for future analysis.

 This data set came from the USCI Machine Learning Repository.

-the original authors and data sets can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#
+The original authors and data sets can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

-There are 5 data set types using in this project
+There are 5 data set types used in this project
 * Activity_Labels
     this file contains the description of the activities performed by the subjects
 * Subject_test and Subject_train